benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Decompiling/grading.md

-The answer should look something like the below and should compile.
+The answer should look something like the code below and should compile.

 #include <stdio.h>